Omnipotence8/playwright-typescript-framework/README.md

 If you wish to use the project under Windows only, the flag should be set to false.

+***Specifying dependencies and devDependencies in a package.json file***

+"dependencies": Packages required by your application in production.
+"devDependencies": Packages that are only needed for local development and testing.

+npm install <package-name> [--save-prod] npm install <package-name> --save-dev

  ***Run Your Playwright test***

 By default Playwright test runs in headless mode for 3 browsers chromium, firefox and webkit.